Microsoft-community/Community-website/wiki/installing-and-updating-drivers.md

 #### Verifying Driver Signatures
 1. Press <kbd>Win</kbd> + <kbd>R</kbd> and write `sigverif` and press <kbd>enter</kbd>.

-2. It will pop a window to verify and you press the <kbd>Start</kbd> button.
+2. A window will pop up.
+Press the `Start` button to verify driver signatures.

 #### Updating Drivers with Device Manager
 1. Press <kbd>Win</kbd> + <kbd>X</kbd> and then clicking the "Device Manager" option.
 You can also search for it in the Start Menu.